drjoschua/nr-litteratur/UU-ASS.md

 * Visually impaired
 * Sighted

-Miao et al. (2016) compare local testing with synchronous remote testing, and tactile paper prototyping with computer based prototyping (not relevant right now - 10/2020).
+Miao et al. (2016) compare local testing with synchronous remote testing, and tactile paper prototyping with computer-based prototyping (not relevant right now - 10/2020).

 They analyze three different types of data:
 1. Effectiveness of the evaluation: